littledivy/deno_sysroot_build/README.md

 # deno_sysroot_build

-Deno for Linux sysroot build
+Deno for Linux sysroot build.

-To update:
+## Rebuilding

- 1. Run `build.sh` locally
+1. Run `build.sh` on a system with Docker.
+If building on Apple Silicon, you may need to disable Rosetta from the Docker settings.
- 2. Upload `sysroot-*` files as new release
+2. Upload the `sysroot-*.tar.xz` files as releases.
 3. Update `deno` build scripts to point at new `sysroot` release